 We ask that you review and complete the following, to ensure a smooth move-in experience:

-• Please clearly label all your personal items with your full name, building, and room number.
+• Please clearly label all your personal items with your first and last name, building, and room number.
 This will help us make sure everything gets to the right location.

 • Make sure you know your housing assignment.
 Please go to your Housing Self-Service Portal to see your assignment details.